ideasforlife406/ideasforlife406/README.md

 - 👋 Hi, I’m @ideasforlife406
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning swiftUI, python
+- 🌱 I’m currently learning Java, python
-- 💞️ I’m looking to collaborate on iOS development
+- 💞️ I’m looking to collaborate on any kind of development

 <!---